 Feeding solids is an important milestone.
 As your baby is stepping into the world of solid food, it’s good to start with healthy options.
-Paediatricians advise starting with veggies.
+Paediatricians advise starting with vegetables.
 The joy of choosing the right veggies, lovingly whipping them to the right consistency, and feeding them can be totally satisfying.

-How to Make Vegetable Purees for Baby?
+How to Make Vegetable Purees for Baby

 You can steam, boil, or bake the vegetables.
 Following are the baking instructions for some vegetables: